gxjb/ableton-git/README.md

 ### Github Repo

-When using a github Repo, the first push may fail:
+When using a Github Repo, the first push may fail:

 ```text
 Uploading LFS objects:   0% (0/2), 0 B | 0 B/s, done.